boamaod/cory2024/en.md

-It is hard to overestimate Professor Cory Doctorow's influence on information policy debates around the world -- although younger, he can be considered in the same league with Richard Stallman, Linus Torvalds and Lawrence Lessig.
+It is hard to overestimate Cory Doctorow's influence on information policy debates around the world --- although younger, he can be considered in the same league with Richard Stallman, Linus Torvalds and Lawrence Lessig.

-Besides being Professor of Computer Science at Open University UK, he is a renowned science fiction writer.
+Besides being Professor of Computer Science at Open University UK and decades long policy work at the Electronic Frontier Foundation, he is a renowned science fiction writer.
 In this role he is giving a public talk on [Overcoming the Enshittocene](https://kirjandusfestival.tartu.ee/en/performers/cory-doctorow-usa/) at Prima Vista literary festival on May 8th.

-We are inviting professor Doctorow to the Institute of Computer Science two days later to continue the debate and let the students, professors and the general public ask questions about regulatory, social and personal aspects of his research and the future to come.
+We are excited to host host him at the Institute of Computer Science two days later to continue the discussion and ask questions.
+Professor Doctorow will introduce the topic once again, discussing the _four forces_ that keep tech companies from abusing us --- competition, regulation, interoperability and empowered tech workforce.

+The discussion is moderated by [Ulrich Norbisrath](https://ulno.net/) and you can send your questions in advance to [askcory@infoaed.ee](mailto:askcory@infoaed.ee).

-The title of the public discussion _Seizing the Means of Computation_ is a subtitle of Professor Doctorow's latest non-fiction book [The Internet Con](https://craphound.com/internetcon/) as well as the remedy proposed at the last part of his Prima Vista talk.
+The title of the discussion _Seizing the Means of Computation_ is a subtitle of Cory Doctorow's latest non-fiction book [The Internet Con](https://craphound.com/internetcon/) as well as the remedy proposed at the last part of his Prima Vista talk.

 ## See also